prof3ssorSt3v3/mad9011/docs/deliverables/finalproject/part5.md

 ### Demo

-At this point you will switch from your presentation to your XD file to walk us through the interactive prototype.
+At this point you will switch from your presentation to your Figma file to walk us through the interactive prototype.
 ![Sample Slide](./assets/sample-slide-8.png)

 ::: tip Presenting your Demo